demharusnam/SwiftUIDrag/README.md

 ## Key Features

 Below is the default initializer which ***requires*** you to enter only one parameter: the content to inherit the SDView drag, floating, and/or collapse properties.
-The remaining parameters all have default values that can be left as is or customized for your use-case.
+The remaining parameters all have default values that can be left as is or can be customized for your use-case.

 ```swift
 SDView(